This course is under review for 2021. Course registration will open to accepted students once courses are confirmed.

 There will be three overall aims of this course.
 First, we will analyze texts and other media that introduce an array of topics pertaining to the future of science, technology, and medicine in the world.
 Secondly, we will brainstorm how existing technologies can be used in the future to address global needs and problems.
 We will also discuss the ethical implications of emerging technologies.
 The third element of this course will be focused around the theme of 'leadership for social change' which includes the development of an Action Plan which must be presented at the end of the program.
-This is a challenging course designed for rising juniors and seniors that will provide a foundation for further study at university in a number of disciplines: sciences, engineering, and medicine.
+This is a challenging course designed for rising juniors and seniors that will provide a foundation for further study at university in a number of disciplines: science, engineering, and medicine.
+Please note: this is not a lab-based course.

 This course is part of the Leadership Institute, a two-week academic program that helps students cultivate the knowledge, skills, and attitudes associated with effective and socially responsible leadership.
 This unique program consists of three integrated elements: academic content, leadership development, and the Action Plan.
 Our students are thoughtful and compassionate youth who are interested in social issues and creating positive change.
 Enrollment in this program requires several hours of online engagement prior to campus arrival.
 This online participation can be completed at any time where internet access is available.
 Once on campus, participants can look forward to full days in a community of engaged and curious learners.